 No matter where you are in the world today, one thing is for sure.
 Expectations for customer service have grown over the past few years: around convenience, speed, agent knowledge and insights, and by far around channel availability and digital transformation.

 the United States and found some interesting commonalities, as well as distinct differences between locations.
 As a bonus to our polling, we also found some

 been more important to know as much as you can about these expectations, perceptions, preferences and trends so that your organization can not only move

 We hope you’ll find the data and insights delivered in this report beneficial in improving and innovating for today and the future.

 Microsoft may use your contact information to provide updates and special offers about Dynamics and other Microsoft products and services.
 You can unsubscribe at any time.
-To learn more you can read the privacy statement.
+To learn more you can read the privacy statement